trustfarm-dev/rocksdb-v5.13.x-win64-buildrelease/README.md

 Build on MS Visual Studio 2017 x64 targets.

-[[https://github.com/facebook/rocksdb/wiki/Building-on-Windows|RocksDB Wiki]] how to build on windows is a little bit outdated.
+[[https://github.com/facebook/rocksdb/wiki/Building-on-Windows ||RocksDB Wiki]] how to build on windows is a little bit outdated.
 And CMake scripts also not run well on CLI.

 Giggs on googling and many other resources helps to build this release.